dead-snail/trianglegame2.0/README.md

 - all of this code came from my brain so will not function in 90% of cases and is probably VERY bad
 - do not copy for the safety of your own sanity
 - I am not legally responsible for any brain damage this project may cause you

 ___

 ## Credits

 - me: a student in immense sadness

+___

+## Depression Counter

+How many times I accidentally used an American Keyboard because my keyboard can't type backslashes so i had to switch but forgot to switch back AAAAAAAAAAA:
+> 1